baudisgroup/baudisgroup.github.io/docs/presentations/2024-02-08-Michael-Utrecht-cancer-school.md

 ![Princess Maxima logo](/img/logo-PMC-Utrecht.png){ style="height: 45px; float: right; margin: 0px 0px 10px 20px;" }
-The presentation includes notes about work on improving the representation and of genomic copy number variations (CNV), GA4GH and its _Beacon_ protocol as well as challenges of genomic data privacy
+The presentation includes notes about work on improving the representation and of genomic copy number variations (CNV), GA4GH and its _Beacon_ protocol as well as challenges towards genomic data privacy.

 <!--more-->